I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_av_61883_request.md

 ## Members

-`Flags`

-Flags specific to the request.
-For details, see the reference page for the request.
-Drivers must set this member to zero for requests that do not use flags.

 `Function`

 Determines the type of request.
 Each request type is documented under the value of <b>Function</b> in <a href="https://msdn.microsoft.com/library/windows/hardware/ff537195">IEC-61883 Protocol I/O Requests</a>.